MSc Innovation Management and Entrepreneurship / Course details

 The course will cover:

-The purpose of this course unit is to introduce students to a range of foundational concepts in understanding the knowledge economy.
-It will explore the characteristics of knowledge, the processes and institutions that generate progress in knowledge, and the spread of innovations throughout society.
+The purpose of this course unit is to introduce students to a range of foundational concepts in understanding relationships between innovation and society.
+It will explore the characteristics of knowledge, the processes and institutions that generate progress in knowledge and the development of innovations, and the spread of innovations throughout society.
 The course tackles key approaches and theoretical perspectives from the sociology and history of science, technology and innovation to build a view of how economies are transformed through successive gales of creative destruction.

 After completing the course, students will be familiar with:

-- A range key conceptual approaches for understanding the modern knowledge economy
+1. A range key conceptual approaches for understanding the modern knowledge economy and relationships between innovation and society

 Students will also develop the following skills: